Susan L. Brown Named Director of the Center for Family and Demographic Research

 A family demographer, Dr. Brown received her PhD in Sociology and Demography from the Pennsylvania State University in 1998.
 She joined the Sociology Department at BGSU that same year.
 Dr. Brown’s research addresses the implications of the rapid transformation of U.S. family life for the health and well-being of individuals and families across the life course.
 Her scholarship has appeared in top demography, family, and sociology journals.
 She is the author of the 2017 book, Families in America, published by the University of California Press.
 Dr. Brown’s grant record includes a career development award from NICHD’s Population Dynamics Branch as well as grants from NIA and DHHS.
 A nationally recognized scholar in demography, she received the 2018 Clifford C. Clogg Award for Mid-Career Achievement from the Population Association of America (PAA).
 Dr. Brown has a strong record of service to the discipline.
 She was elected to the PAA Board of Directors (2013-2015); served a five-year term (including two years as Chair) on the NIH Population Sciences Subcommittee study section (2010-2015); and was Deputy Editor (2013-2016) of the flagship journal Demography.
 A strong advocate of population science, Dr. Brown looks forward to working with CFDR affiliates to advance cutting-edge research and grantsmanship.

-The CFDR is an interdisciplinary center that supports 36 affiliates from eight departments at BGSU, along with several off-campus affiliates, conducting innovative population science in the areas of (1) fertility and family demography; (2) social relationships and well-being; and (3) the social contexts of deviance, crime, and violence.
-The Center is funded by the National Institutes of Health.
+The CFDR is an interdisciplinary center that supports 41 affiliates from eight departments at BGSU, along with several off-campus affiliates, conducting innovative population science on the well-being of children, adults, and families.
+The Center is funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development at the National Institutes of Health.